Prompting is Everything: The One Skill You Need to Master AI

 • Everything

-You're going to start to find much better quality output.
+You'll start to find much better quality output.

 Diagram showing progression from vague prompts to detailed structured prompts with better outputs

-Learning What to Communicate
+Learning what to communicate

 But it's really important you start with the prompt: